muraleekrishnan4/chatshell/README.md

 ## Future Work
 + Integrate with LLM
-+ More Secure
++ More Security
-+ Use multiple tools
++ Use Multiple tools

 ## License